alamine53/myhugowebsite/content/posts/guest-speaker-talk.md

 ![](/nba-rain.png)

-It was a fresh start.
-Economics felt open for multiple career paths, and technical enough to acquire real skills.
+Economics was a fresh start.
+It felt open for multiple career paths and technical enough to acquire real skills.
 I learned about data and statistics, and how to write basic computer programs.
-But basketball didn't go away, and I became interested in applying my research skills onto sports.
+But basketball didn't go away, and I became interested in applying research skills onto sports.

 ![](/georgetown-campus.png)
 *Georgetown University campus in Washington DC*

-The movie Moneyball had just come out.
-It told the story of a young economics grad who helped the Oakland A's achieve great success despite being on a tight budget.
+The movie 'Moneyball', which had just come out, told the story of a young economics grad who helped the Oakland A's achieve great success despite being on a tight budget.
 Peter's innovative use of statistics, which went against the team's traditional scouting methods, helped them identify hidden talent and use it strategically.
 I was inspired to do something similar for basketball.

 ![](/moneyball.jpeg)
 *Peter Brand unleashing his statistical prowess on a much intrigued Oakland A's GM Billy Beane*

 NBA teams had already started using data to inform strategy.
 One of the ways is through shot charts, which display the most frequent and accurate shot locations.
+In this example, we see that Luka Doncic attempts most of his shots from around the basket or straight away three.
+He is more accurate from the right side of the court at 43% although most of his threes come from the left (in yellow).
+Derrick Jones Jr, on the other hand, tends to only shoot from the corners.
 By tracking shot coordinates, teams can put their players in a position to success and limit the opposition from getting to their spots.
-On the left, we can see that the vast majority of Luka Doncic's attempts come from around the basket or straight away threes.
-Although he likes the left side of the court (yellow), he is more accurate from the right at 43% (in red).
-Conversely, Derrick Jones Jr. lives in the corners, where he isn't particularly dangerous from.

 ![](/shot-charts.png)
 *Shot charts remain one of the main ways NBA teams make use of location data*